Covid-19 advice for sarcoma patients

 - try to eat healthy, well-balanced meals, drink enough water, exercise regularly, and try to avoid smoking, alcohol and recreational drugs

-You can find additional advice and support from Every Mind Matters and the NHS mental health and wellbeing advice website.
+You can find further advice and support from Every Mind Matters and the NHS mental health and wellbeing advice website.

 You should contact your clinical team with questions about your individual treatment including any trials you are part of.

-The National Institute for Health Research (NIHR) issued guidance earlier during the pandemic response which recognised that much research would need to pause, not least because many clinical research teams were asked to redeploy to help with providing patient care.
-The NIHR has now published a framework to support work towards the restoration of research that they fund and/or support.
+The National Institute for Health Research (NIHR) has now published a framework to support work towards continuing the research that they fund and/or support.

 People who have had cancer in the past

-Q20 Does having had cancer treatment in the past (for example, stem cell transplants, chemotherapy, radiotherapy) in the past – even if I am now in remission – increase my risk if I get the virus?
+Does having had cancer treatment in the past, for example, stem cell transplants, chemotherapy, radiotherapy, even if I am now in remission, increase my risk if I get the virus?